Faculty Frequently Asked Questions

 - Inform all students of procedures for accessing accommodations at the beginning of the semester, preferably through a statement in the syllabus.
 The following is suggested:

 Bryn Mawr College is committed to providing equal access to students with a documented disability.
 Students needing academic accommodations for a disability must first register with Access Services.
 Students can email firstname.lastname@example.org to make an appointment to begin this confidential process.
 Once registered, students should schedule an appointment with the professor as early in the semester as possible to share the verification form and make appropriate arrangements.
 Please note that accommodations are not retroactive and require advance notice to implement.
 More information can be obtained at the Access Services website.

 Because some students with a disability may be eligible to tape record lectures—and it is state law in Pennsylvania that individuals are given advance notice that they may be recorded—professors also need to put a statement such as the following in their syllabus:

-Any student who has a disability-related need to tape record this class first must speak with the Access Services Director and to me, the instructor.
+Any student who has a disability-related need to tape record this class first must speak with Access Services and to me, the instructor.
 Class members need to be aware that this class may be recorded.

 The name of the individual having permission to record should not be revealed to the rest of the class.

 Provide and arrange for accommodations addressed in the Verification Form that students may give to you.
 Keep in mind that you are not obligated to implement any accommodation that a student may request if it is not accompanied by a current Verification Form from Access Services.

 Access Services will prepare a Verification Form.
 It is the student’s responsibility to deliver this form to professors.
 You know students are eligible when they hand you the form.